 Generator Owner:

-Entity that owns and maintains generating units.
+Entity that owns and maintains generating Facility(ies).

 The SDT is proposing to revise the Glossary definition to align with the ROP.
 This is because the term “unit” (used in the current Glossary definition) is not a NERC defined term, and thus introduces the possibility of inconsistent use or application of the definition.
 The ROP definition provides greater clarity because it uses the term “Facility(ies),” which is defined by NERC as, “a set of electrical equipment that operates as a single Bulk Electric System Element (e.g., a line, a generator, a shunt compensator, transformer, etc.).”
 (See also, NERC Limited Answer to RBR Comments, pp. 6-7: “Finally, NERC’s proposed changes to the definitions of “Generator Owner” and “Generator Operator” which include replacing the undefined term “generating units” with the term “Facilities,” are appropriate.
 The term “Facilities” is defined in the NERC Glossary as a Bulk Electric System element, which ties in directly to the new BES definition.
 Use of the term “Facilities” has allowed NERC to eliminate the Part III threshold criteria and use the new Bulk Electric System core definition, inclusions and exclusions to identify Bulk Electric System generator assets.”)